ArtemioUrbina/GhettoLS30/README.md

   a kick harness and an Arduino Mega to rotate as an LS-30 via two buttons.

-  The third button is used constant rotation and pulse rotation (default).
+  The third button is used for constant rotation and pulse rotation (default).

-  The LCD shield is not mandatoiry, only used fo enable and disable the protection for Guevara/Guerilla War.
-This can also be changed with the variable as commented at the start of the code.
+  The LCD shield is not mandatory, it is only used to enable and disable the protection for Guevara/Guerilla War.
+This can also be changed with a variable commented at the start of the source code.

 # Features

-  - Supports Guerilal War protection Mode
+  - Supports Guerilla War protection Mode
   - Has variable frame delay for constant rotation
   - Low cost and no extra Control Panel for a playable experience